-Generally yes, provided that sponsorship is not aimed at the promotion of a given company or a given product, in which case it will be regarded as advertising.
+Generally yes, pharmaceutical companies can sponsor the continuing of medical education, provided that sponsorship is not aimed at the promotion of a given company or a given product, in which case it will be regarded as advertising.
 It should be emphasised that no gifts or other benefits must be offered to participants or beneficiaries, since this would exceed the mere sponsoring of education and could be regarded as forbidden benefits.
 Furthermore, payment for a professional's expenses related to an educational meeting aimed at medical education will be classified as sponsoring.
 The extent of such payments may not exceed the level adequate to the main purpose of a given meeting.